rscarlisle/react-redux-video-course-administration-old/README.md

 ## Technologies
-Slingshot offers a rich development experience using the following technologies:
+A comprehensive collection of technologies, offering a rich development experience:

 | **Tech** | **Description** |**Learn More**|
 |----------|-------|---|